-Jan was a 35 year old woman who came to see me because her periods were so heavy that she had been diagnosed with anemia.
-Carla was a 45 year old woman whose abdomen protruded so much that her friend had mistakenly thought she was pregnant.
-Lauren was a 39 year old woman who was having difficulty conceiving.
-What all these women had in common were uterine fibroids which are benign tumors of the uterus which can cause pelvic pain, abdominal swelling, abnormal uterine bleeding and infertility.
+A 35 year old patient came to see me for periods that were so heavy that they’d had been diagnosed with anemia.
+A 45 year old patient came to me with an abdomen that protruded so much that their friend had mistakenly thought they were pregnant.
+A 39 year old patient of mine had been having difficulty conceiving.
+What all these patients had in common were uterine fibroids which are benign tumors of the uterus which can cause pelvic pain, abdominal swelling, abnormal uterine bleeding and infertility.

 They are made of smooth muscle and fibrous tissue.
 They can be located either outside or inside the uterus.
 They range in size from a pea to a melon, but they are usually between the size of an orange and a grapefruit.